mmontone/quicklisp-apropos/README.md

 ### REPL access

 This library does not require Emacs and SLIME.
-You can simply load it and evaluat apropos functions from a REPL.

-Just load `quicklisp-apropos.lisp`.
+Load `quicklisp-apropos.lisp`.
 Then evaluate the `apropos` functions in `quicklisp-apropos` package from a Lisp listener.

 ### SLIME extension

+ℹ️ Please consider using [SLIME :star:](https://github.com/mmontone/slime-star), that comes with this extension preinstalled.

 The SLIME extension displays apropos results in Emacs buffers from which you can directly navigate to the matching definitons.

-ℹ️ Please consider using [SLIME :star:](https://github.com/mmontone/slime-star), that comes with this extension preinstalled.

 Load `swank` and add this repository path to `swank::*load-path*`, in your Lisp compiler init file (~/.sbclrc if using SBCL):